Installing and Using Child Safety Seats and Booster Seats

 Safety belt not holding the seat in tightly and/or not in locked mode

-Harness straps not snug and/or routed correctly
+Harness straps not snug and/or positioned correctly

 Harness retainer clip not at armpit level